 This walk goes along the North Downs, in a completely rural location.
 You will go past Woldingham school, past Godstone Vineyards, along the North Downs Way trail, through Great Church Wood nature reserve, and back to the station.
 You should expect a lot of ups and downs!

 Map of the walk: Woldingham & North Downs Walk Route (about-britain.com)

 Start & finish: Woldingham Station

-Getting There: There are trains going from London Victoria to Woldingham station.
+Getting There: Trains are going from London Victoria to Woldingham station.
 The journey time is 32 minutes from London Victoria.
-If you are driving, there is a park and display car park at Woldingham station.
+There is a park and display car park at Woldingham station if you are driving.